-The Harris County Children's Assessment Center (HCCAC) Doctoral Psychology Internship Program Intern Evaluation To be completed by primary supervisor(s) Intern: Supervisor(s): Evaluation Term Ending In: February August Scoring Criteria: 1 Significant Development Needed -- Significant improvement in functioning is needed to meet expectations 2 Development Needed--Some improvement in functioning is needed to meet expectations 3 Intermediate--Functions adequately for level of training 4 Exceeds Expectations--Functions above average for level of training 5 Significantly Exceeds Expectations-Functions exceptionally for level of training N/A--Not Applicable/Not Observed/Cannot Say NOTE: Interns must receive a rating of 3 or above on all elements and competencies to successfully complete the program.
+The Harris County Children's Assessment Center (HCCAC) Doctoral Psychology Internship Program Intern Evaluation To be completed by primary supervisor(s) Intern:Supervisor(s): Evaluation Term Ending In: February August Scoring Criteria: 1 Significant Development NeededSignificant improvement in functioning is needed to meet expectations 2 Development NeededSome improvement in functioning is needed to meet expectations 3 IntermediateFunctions adequately for level of training 4 Exceeds ExpectationsFunctions above average for level of training 5 Significantly Exceeds ExpectationsFunctions exceptionally for level of training N/ANot Applicable/Not Observed/Cannot Say NOTE: Interns must receive a rating of 3 or above on all elements and competencies to successfully comp program.
 A rating of 3 indicates readiness for entry-level practice.
 Any score below a 3 on all elements and competencies will initiate the program's Due Process procedures.
 Competency 1: Research Demonstrates the substantially independent ability to critically evaluate research or other scholarly activities Integrates evidence-based theoretical/conceptual framework into practice Utilizes scholarly literature in determining treatment approach Utilizes scholarly literature and other resources to inform practice with diverse clients Demonstrates the ability to disseminate research AVERAGE SCORE FOR COMPETENCY #DIV/0!
 Strengths & Training Goals related to Research Competency: Comments: Competency 2: Ethical and Legal Standards Demonstrates knowledge of and acts in accordance with each of the following:

 The current version of the APA Ethical Principles of Psychologists and Code of Conduct Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels Relevant professional standards and guidelines Recognizes ethical dilemmas as they arise Applies ethical decision-making processes Seeks supervision and consultation in order to resolve ethical dilemmas Conducts self in an ethical manner in all professional activities Articulates professional values and takes steps to resolve situations that are in conflict with professional standards AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Ethical and Legal Standards Competency: Comments: Comments: Competency 3: Individual and Cultural Diversity Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects ho w Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects hoone understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects how one understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity Articulates a framework for working effectively with areas of individual and cultural diversity not previously Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects ho one understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity Articulates a framework for working effectively with areas of individual and cultural diversity not previously encountered in professional practice Demonstrates the ability to independently apply knowledge and approaches in working effectively with a rai of diverse individuals and groups, including those whose group membership, demographic characteristics, or nge Comments: nge
+Strengths & Training Goals related to Ethical and Legal Standards Competency: Comments: Comments: Comments: Competency 3: Individual and Cultural Diversity Comments: Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects how Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects how one understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects how one understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity Articulates a framework for working effectively with areas of individual and cultural diversity not previously encountered in professional practice Demonstrates the ability to independently apply knowledge and approaches in working effectively with a rang of diverse individuals and groups, including those whose group membership, demographic characteristics, or Comments: Competency 3: Individual and Cultural Diversity Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases affects how one understands and interacts with others Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity Articulates a framework for working effectively with areas of individual and cultural diversity not previously encountered in professional practice Demonstrates the ability to independently apply knowledge and approaches in working effectively with a rang